 VII.
 National Level Elements for ESM

-The link between ESM and national legislation has been underlined within various documents, including within Objective 2.1 of the Strategic Framework for the Implementation of the Basel Convention for 2012 – 2021.
-This objective states “To pursue the development of environmentally sound management of hazard and other wastes, especially through the preparation of technical guidelines, and to promote its implementation in national legislation”.
+The link between ESM and national legislation has been underlined within various documents.
 In addition to the establishment of a legal and policy framework, and the practical arrangements mentioned in sections IV and V above, below are a number of specific elements that should be in place through legislation and other measures to ensure ESM in accordance with the Basel Convention.

-Waste prevention and minimization plans
+Waste strategy and management policies and plans, including waste prevention and minimization

-The Party should ensure that a national programme is in place to promote waste prevention and minimization.
-This could be contained within its waste national strategy and management plan.
-Please reference the Prevention Manual.
+Parties should promote waste prevention and minimization.
+Please consult the Prevention Manual.

-Waste strategy and management plans

-The Party should develop and implement national/domestic waste strategy and management plan(s) that is(are) consistent with the Convention and include the elements necessary to implement ESM.
+The Party should develop and implement national/domestic waste strategy and management policies and/or plan(s) that is(are) consistent with the Convention and include the elements necessary to implement ESM.
+These strategies, policies and/or plans could be associated with the development and implementation of legislation.
 This strategy and plan should be periodically reviewed to keep up to date with relevant advances in environmentally sound technologies and management practices.

 Waste Generators

+Policies and legislation should provide for waste generators to internalize their production processes and policies, including through the following:

+(a) Cleaner or greener design and production by implementing industrial conversion processes where feasible;

+(b) Waste prevention and minimization;

+(c) Prior to production, research, design and innovation in production and delivery of services, especially impact assessment at end of life, and integrated design for reuse, repair, disassembling (when appropriate), recovery and recycling;

+(d) Assurance that waste management facilities and carriers comply with applicable legislation and hold corresponding licences/permits as appropriate;

+(e) A requirement for confirmation from waste management facilities that wastes have been managed in an environmentally sound manner;

+(f) Disclosure of information on generation, storage and disposal of wastes and that related to the use of hazardous chemicals and substances, their risks in products and wastes and their management inside and outside the facility;

+(g) As appropriate, a voluntary third-party environmental certification procedure, which may include an applicable EMS;

+(h) An understanding of proper implementation of and compliance with the Basel Convention for transboundary movements of wastes.

+Please consult section VI.
+B of the ESM Framework.

 Waste Carriers

 A carrier is any person any person who carries out the transport of hazardous wastes or other wastes.
 This includes those considered as “transporters” and “shippers”.
 This manual focuses on off-site transportation falling within the scope of the Basel Convention.
 Off-site transportation of waste includes shipments from a waste generator’s property to another location for treatment, storage, or disposal.
 Regulated off-site transportation includes shipments of hazardous waste by air, rail, highway, or water.
 Carrier regulations only apply to the off-site transportation of wastes.